-Of those with known exposures forty-one percent were exposed in the community, twenty-one percent were exposed to someone in their household that had tested positive for COVID-19.
+Of those with known exposures thirtyfive percent were exposed in the community and thirty percent were exposed to someone in their household that had tested positive for COVID-19.
 The graph shows more information on Carson City exposures (Graph 5).
 Just as above, exposure questions are independent, meaning an individual can answer "yes" to more than one exposure type.

 CCHHS's COVID-19 Epidemiologist is working closely with the state and the facilities to track the transmission and ensure mitigation efforts are in place.
-Transmission trends are challenging to track or predict.